JustTrott/thecroissant/PRD.md

 # The Croissant - Bakery Review Platform

+The Croissant is a student-run club at NYU Paris.
+Our goal is to review as many bakeries in Paris as we can!

 ## Overview

 The Croissant is a web platform dedicated to reviewing and ranking bakeries based on their croissants.
 The platform provides a simple, user-friendly interface for discovering and comparing bakeries through their croissant offerings.